 Online filing and applications are unavailable every night from 8 p.m. to 10 p.m. for daily claims processing.

-As of 7/9/2020, the IDES is now calling back those who call the IDES for any reason in order to take callers in the order they were received and minimize hold time.
-Call the IDES claimant number (800-244-5631), select the right option with the reason for your call.
-IDES will call you back, from Monday to Friday, from 7:30 am to 7:00 pm.
+-As of 7/9/2020, the IDES is now calling back those who call the IDES for any reason, including making a new applications, in order to take callers in the order they were received and minimize hold time.
+Call the IDES claimant number (800-244-5631), select the right option with the reason for your call and enter all requested information for the automated attendant.
+IDES will then call you back, from Monday to Friday, from 7:30 am to 7:00 pm.
 Only one pending call back can be in the system at a time.
 The call back will come from caller ID 800-244-5631, but if you have call blocker, the number could be blocked.
 Be sure to answer your phone when the IDES calls back.
 If you miss the call, the IDES staff will leave a voicemail and will try to call back again, shortly thereafter.
 If they miss you on the second attempt, you will have to call again, starting the process over again.